-Public Justice and its co-counsel, Jack Landskroner and Scott Smith, represent thirty-nine former students of The Ohio State University (OSU) who are suing the university over the sexual abuse they suffered while being examined by OSU physician Richard Strauss.
-They are among the potentially thousands of male students sexually abused by Dr. Strauss.
-The lawsuit alleges that OSU knew about and facilitated Dr. Strauss’s serial sexual abuse of male students for two decades.
+Public Justice and its co-counsel represent 127 survivors of sexual abuse by Ohio State University doctor Richard Strauss.
+They are among the potentially thousands of male students, workers, and visitors sexually abused by Dr. Strauss while he was employed by Ohio State.
+The lawsuit alleges that OSU knew about, facilitated, and concealed Dr. Strauss’s serial sexual abuse for decades

-OSU employed Dr. Strauss to provide medical care and treatment to its students and student-athletes, making him an assistant professor of medicine, the official sports team doctor, and an attending physician at the student health center.
-Dr. Strauss used his position of trust and confidence at OSU to sexually abuse male students and student-athletes on a regular basis throughout his 20-year tenure at the university, from 1978 through 1998.
-His sexual abuse of OSU students included fondling their testicles and penises, digitally penetrating their rectums, touching their bodies in other inappropriate ways, making inappropriate comments about their bodies, and asking improper, sexualized questions—all in the guise of providing needed medical evaluation and care.
+OSU employed Dr. Strauss to provide medical care and treatment to its students and student-athletes, making him a professor of medicine, an official sports team doctor, and an attending physician at the student health center.
+Dr. Strauss used his position of trust and confidence at OSU to sexually abuse male students, participants in summer youth sports camps, workers, and visitors on a regular basis throughout his 20-year tenure at the university, from 1978 through 1998.

 On May 17, 2019, the firm of Perkins Coie, which conducted an OSU-commissioned investigation, released a damning report showing there were at least 177 abuse survivors and concluding that OSU had repeatedly failed to investigate or address complaints about Strauss.